agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**re-write Claim**: Co-impact recommends organizations which do "scaling up of scientific research" such as mosquito gene drives, researching vaccines or antibiotics
+**re-write Claim**: Co-impact recommends organizations which do ~~"scaling up of scientific research" such as~~ mosquito gene drives, researching vaccines or antibiotics.

 **Example-sub**: I can't find in their [systems grants](https://www.co-impact.org/systems-change-grants/) or their [design grants](https://www.co-impact.org/design-grants/) anything related to promoting research of vaccines